lipskiyp/PortfolioConstructor/ README.md

 ## backtest/

 Base _Backtest class is defined inside the backtest.py file.
-The non-public class takes a single argument 'quotes' of type pandas.DataFrame and defines common features shared among the portfolio-backtests (i.e. backtests).
+The non-public class takes a single argument 'quotes' of type pandas.DataFrame and defines common features shared among the portfolio-backtests.
 In particular, .get_backtest() method returns the time-series for the backtest.

 All backtests inherite the _Backtest behaviour and are defined inside backtests.py file.
 Some take additional arguments.
 Main distinguisher between the portfolio-backtests is the get_weights() method that is used to calculate backtest weights using a specific technique (e.g. inverse-volatility weights).